-Will Collier loves his job as radio announcer for the local high school football team, the Nowata Possums.
+Will Clark loves his job as radio announcer for the local high school football team, the Nowata Possums.
 He loves it so much that he continues announcing even after the town decides to ...
 See full summary »

-Will Collier loves his job as radio announcer for the local high school football team, the Nowata Possums.
+Will Clark loves his job as radio announcer for the local high school football team, the Nowata Possums.
 He loves it so much that he continues announcing even after the town decides to cancel the football program.
-But when his imaginary teams starts to contend for the state championship, he not only must deal with the real state champs, but he must reckon with the hopes and dreams of the people fo Nowata as well.
+But when his imaginary teams starts to contend for the state championship, he not only must deal with the real state champs, but he must reckon with the hopes and dreams of the people of Nowata as well.
 Written by

 0 of 0 people found this review helpful.